French president honors US civil rights leader Jesse Jackson - The Philadelphia Sunday Sun

 The civil rights leader has remained active despite his health problems.
 He has advocated for vaccinations against COVID-19 in Black communities with below-average inoculation rates.

-Through Chicago-based Rainbow/PUSH, the 1984 and 1988 candidate for the Democratic presidential nomination also has continuing to advocate for voting rights.
-Last month, Jackson he was arrested and ticketed for obstructing traffic during a voting rights demonstration near the U.S. Capitol.
+Through Chicago-based Rainbow/PUSH, the 1984 and 1988 candidate for the Democratic presidential nomination also has continued to advocate for voting rights.
+Last month, Jackson was arrested and ticketed for obstructing traffic during a voting rights demonstration near the U.S. Capitol.

 Macron described the world of “institutionalized inequality” that Jackson grew up in and that shaped his future as a civil rights leader.
 He recounted Jackson’s failed bids for the presidency and said, “You paved the way for those who came after.”